 Ready to dive in?
 Let’s go!

-- A customer onboarding specialist is the one who ensures that the customer has a successful experience with the product or service from the very beginning.
+- A customer onboarding specialist is the one who makes sure the customer has the first moment of success with the product or service.

-- A SaaS company needs to hire a client onboarding specialist because they drive customer adoption and retention from the very steps of the user journey.
+- A SaaS company needs to hire a customer onboarding specialist because they drive product adoption and retention from the very steps of the user journey.

-- Get your customer onboarding specialists to figure out how to work with different tools, such as Userpilot, Mixpanel, Zendesk, Synthesia.
+- Get your customer onboarding specialists to figure out how to work with different product adoption tools — Userpilot, Pendo, and Chameleon.

-- If you don’t have resources for a dedicated customer onboarding specialist but still want to create the best onboarding process for your product, just choose Userpilot and build interactive walkthroughs, and in-app help centers to guide your customers.
+- If you don’t have resources for a dedicated customer onboarding specialist but still want to create the best onboarding for your product, choose Userpilot and build interactive guides.
+Let’s book a demo to see how it works.

 Who is a customer onboarding specialist?